If you are wondering how much should you save to when should you retire, here are the answers to your retirement questions.

 Since retirees may be living mainly off their savings, you will want to make sure your money is safe in case of a recession or market downturn.
 You will want to be more conservative in your retirement but at the same time, you need to earn enough profits to keep up with inflation.
 A financial advisor should be able to recommend the right mix of bonds, equities, and other investments to keep some money protected while allowing a part of the portfolio to grow.

 What Will I Do in Retirement?

 Many people tend to forget to ask this very important retirement question when getting ready for retirement.
 What will you do and how do you plan to spend your time.
-Goals are what keeps us going and keeps us active.
-Soon to be retirees should sit down and think about how they plan to spend the rest of the time they have left.
+Goals are what keep us going and keep us active.
+Soon-to-be retirees should sit down and think about how they plan to spend the rest of the time they have left.
 Maybe you can finally pick a hobby and have time for it, and other options may be having more of a social calendar.
 Either way, you may want to sit down and write your goals.
 For example 6- month goals, 1-year goals, 3-year goals, and so on.
 Stay active and productive don’t let time just pass you by.